 RTF spending accounts draw on a central RTF funding account at the time of authorization.
 The spending accounts are debit accounts that maintain a balance of 0.00 at all times.

-A corporate credit limit is structured similarly to RTF, but the spending cards have credit BINs instead of debit, and the funding account has a credit limit that the spending cards all use.
-See the Corporate Credit Limit guide for more information.
+Corporate credit is structured similarly to RTF, but the spending cards have credit BINs instead of debit, and the funding account has a credit limit that the spending cards all use.
+See the Corporate Credit guide for more information.

 Galileo has created two product categories: RTF funding and RTF spending.